DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 Have a deal you’re evaluating?
 Run your numbers through our DSCR Calculator to see where you stand instantly.
 Or if you want to talk through a specific scenario — no obligation — reach out here or call directly.

 Here’s where many cash-out deals get complicated: the refinanced property must still qualify on DSCR after the cash-out.
 When you increase the loan balance, you increase the monthly payment.
-Higher payment = higher PITIA = lower DSCR on the same rent.
+Higher payment means higher PITIA, which means lower DSCR on the same rent.
 A property that qualified easily at a lower balance may be marginal after a large cash-out.

 Before you commit to a cash-out refi, run the DSCR math on the new loan:

-Properties that are strong cash-flow performers have room to absorb a larger loan.
+Properties that cash-flow well have room to absorb a larger loan.
 Properties that were already close to 1.0 DSCR may drop below minimum qualification when the balance increases.

 Seasoning Requirements: When Can You Cash Out?